Learn more about the cities and venues that will be hosting matches

 Brighton & Hove

 Brighton & Hove is a creative city with a blend of modern culture and exotic architecture, sea and countryside, and a distinctive free-spirited atmosphere you won’t find anywhere else.
-Our wide range of attractions spans The Royal Pavilion, i360 and Brighton Palace Pier, to the South Downs National Park and unique Lanes and North Laine shopping areas.
+The wide range of attractions spans The Royal Pavilion, i360 and Brighton Palace Pier, to the South Downs National Park and unique Lanes and North Laine shopping areas.

 Brighton & Hove Community Stadium is home to Brighton & Hove Albion FC.
 It has a 30,000 capacity and, alongside Brighton’s Premier League matches, the stadium has hosted many England women’s football games and matches in the 2015 Rugby Union World Cup.